oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list.md

 ### delete

-Delete one PriceList entity
+Delete a price list identified by ID.

 {@inheritdoc}

 ### delete_list

-Delete a collection of PriceList entities
+Delete a collection of price lists.
+A collection may contain all price lists or may be filtered using standard <a href="https://www.orocommerce.com/documentation/current/dev-guide/integration#filters">filters</a>.

 {@inheritdoc}